Pepilepioux/windows_file_util/README.md

 # windows_file_util
 Python modules to manage files (and file permissions) in windows environment.

+### gipkofileinfo

+Lists and handles file security information (owner, permissions).

+### gipkouserinfo

+Retrieves users and groups information from a windows server

 ### fichiers_permissions_liste

 Will walk a directory tree and for each subdirectory lists the access permissions.